spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/inventory-management-feature-walkthrough/inventory-management-feature-walkthrough.md

 The process of checking a product's availability implies several operations described in the list below.

-* The product details page won’t show the **Add to cart** button when a concrete product is out of stock.
+* The product details page won't show the **Add to cart** button when a concrete product is out of stock.
 Instead, informational message is displayed.
 * Pre-check plugin in cart. `\Spryker\Zed\AvailabilityCartConnector\Communication\Plugin\CheckAvailabilityPlugin`checks if all items in cart are available.
-It’s executed after the "Add to cart" operation.
+It's executed after the "Add to cart" operation.
 If an item is not available, an error message is sent to Yves.
 * Checkout pre-condition when an order is placed in the last step. `Spryker\Zed\Availability\Communication\Plugin\ProductsAvailableCheckoutPreConditionPlugin`  checks all items in cart.
 If any of them is not available anymore, order placing is aborted and error message is displayed.

 ### "Reserved" flag